LihaoWang1991/Lihaowang1991.github.io/_posts/draft.md

 ![](https://github.com/LihaoWang1991/lihaowang1991.github.io/blob/master/img/post-azure1.jpg)

-Here is a brief explanation:

-Resource group: A resource group is a container that holds related resources for an Azure solution.
+**Resource group** means the container that holds related resources for an Azure solution.The machine learning workspace must be allocated to one resource group.

 ## 正文